 Engineering Student Organizations

-Undergraduate and graduate students in the School of Engineering have myriad opportunities to get involved with student organizations outside of the classroom.
+Undergraduate and graduate students in the College of Engineering have myriad opportunities to get involved with student organizations outside of the classroom.
 The following organizations offer opportunities for networking, socializing, developing leadership skills and furthering academic achievement at VCU.
-To explore more student organizations outside the field of engineering, visit MYORGS@VCU.

 AIChE works to promote networking and social activities among students and professionals interested in chemical engineering.